flutter/website/src/release/breaking-changes/3-13-deprecations.md

 The `MaterialButtonWithIconMixin` property was deprecated in v2.11.

-This mixin was no longer in use with the introduction of new button classes `TextButton`, `OutlinedButton` and `ElevatedButton`.
-Old button classes that used this mixin were removed in an earlier release, resulting in this mixin no longer having an effect on any classes that might mix it in.
+With the introduction of new button classes `TextButton`, `OutlinedButton` and `ElevatedButton`, this mixin is no longer used.
+An earlier release removed old button classes that used this mixin.
+As a result, this mixin no longer affects any classes that might mix it in.

 **Migration guide**